Ghostbusters (song): Certifications

+Gummibär version

+In 2015, German virtual artist Gummibär released his cover of the song for his fourth album The Gummy Bear Album (2019).
+It was eventually released as a single on March 11, 2016..
+The music video features a Gummibär mascot costume interacting with real-world environments in a ghost house.
+As of May 2026, it has over 10 million views on YouTube.

 Fall Out Boy and Missy Elliott version

 "Ghostbusters (I'm Not Afraid)", a version of the song by American rock band Fall Out Boy, featuring hip hop recording artist Missy Elliott, was released on June 23, 2016, from the soundtrack of the 2016 reboot Ghostbusters.
 The cover received negative reviews from critics, who criticized its musical structure.

-Walk the Moon version

-Another cover version of the song appeared on the soundtrack album to the Ghostbusters reboot film.
-Walk the Moon's version drew comparisons to the original by Ray Parker Jr. and was met with a positive reception.